 The Company has adopted the Supernus Pharmaceuticals, Inc. 2012 Equity Incentive Plan (the 2012 Plan), which is stockholder approved, and provides for the grant of stock options and certain other awards, including stock appreciation rights (SAR), restricted and unrestricted stock, stock units, performance awards, cash awards and other awards that are convertible into or otherwise based on the Company's common stock, to the Company's key employees, directors, and consultants and advisors.
 The 2012 Plan is administered by the Company's Board of Directors and provides for the issuance of up to 4,000,000 shares of the Company's Common Stock.
 Option awards are granted with an exercise price equal to the estimated fair value of the Company's Common Stock at the grant date; those option awards generally vest in four annual installments, starting on the first anniversary of the date of grant and have ten-year contractual terms.
-Option awards granted to the directors generally vest over a one year term.
 Share-based compensation recognized related to the grant of employee and non-employee stock options, SAR, potential Employee Stock Purchase Plan (ESPP) awards and non-vested stock was as follows, in thousands:

 Year Ended December 31,

-2 2015 2014
+2015 2014 2013

-(Re estated) ((Restated) 2013

 Research and development \$ 874 \$ 728 \$ 493

-Selling, general and administrative 3,216 2,129 1,420
+Selling, general and administrative 3,357 1,988 1,420

-Total \$ 4,090 \$ 2,857 \$ 1,913
+Total \$4,231 \$2,716 \$1,913

-The fair value of each option award is estimated on the date of grant using the Black-Scholes option-pricing model using the assumptions in the following table:
+The fair value of each option award is estimated on the date of grant using the Black-Scholes optionpricing model using the assumptions in the following table: